Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Background Related Work

-The most recent multimodal VLMs, including LLava \cite{liu2023visual}, GPT4 \cite{openai2023gpt4}, BLIP2 \cite{li2023blip}, BLIP \cite{li2022blip}, CLIP \cite{radford2021learning} have demonstrated significant outcomes in capturing content, albeit with certain limitations, such as hallucinations \cite{li2023evaluating,cirik2022holm}.
-Early VLMs including ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, and MMBT \cite{kiela2019supervised} introduced two-stream architectures using pretrained unimodal models to generate representations fused in later layers.
-Initial semiotically-oriented research explored text-image relations between words and objects by attempting to construct the holistic congruent meaning of the pair \cite{wu2014multimodal,manning1998understanding}.
-Systems were proposed to identify and represent concepts in multimodal communications such as logico–semantic relations \cite{martinec2005system}.
-One taxonomy structurally represented these relationships utilizing cross-modal similarity \cite{marsh2003taxonomy}.
-As social media became prevalent, researchers created multimodal classifiers harnessing these text-image relations using a latent dirichlet allocation (LDA) model \cite{wang2014bilateral,chen2013understanding}.
-More recently, researchers expanded the existing classification systems based on image specificity \cite{jas2015image}, emotion \cite{chen2015velda}, interrelation metrics \cite{henning2017estimating,otto2020characterization}, parallel and non-parallel \cite{zhang2018equal}, contextual and semiotic relations \cite{kruk2019integrating}, and the contribution of visual content \cite{vempala2019categorizing}, among other features.
-They used supervised learning to predict the \emph{cross-modal correlation} category using multimodal regression \cite{jas2015image} and multimodal classification \cite{chen2015velda,henning2017estimating,otto2020characterization,zhang2018equal,kruk2019integrating,vempala2019categorizing}.
-Despite the promising results of these predictive models, one persisting drawback concerns the definition and classification of cross-modal correlation.
-As the existing definitions often include fine-grained relevant types of cross-modal correlation, it demands comparably fine-grained annotation effort to model the cross-modal correlation.
-Researchers built fine-grained datasets to attend to information from each modality and use them in multimodal classification \cite{chen2015velda,henning2017estimating,otto2020characterization,zhang2018equal,kruk2019integrating,vempala2019categorizing}.
+Recent multimodal VLMs, including LLaVA \cite{liu2023visual}, GPT-4 \cite{openai2023gpt4}, BLIP2 \cite{li2023blip}, BLIP \cite{li2022blip}, CLIP \cite{radford2021learning} have demonstrated significant success in capturing content, albeit with certain limitations, such as hallucinations \cite{li2023evaluating,cirik2022holm}.
+Earlier compact VLMs, including ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, and MMBT \cite{kiela2019supervised} introduced two-stream architectures that fused representations from pretrained unimodal models in later layers.
+Initial research explored text-image relations aiming to construct a holistic congruent meaning from word-object pairs \cite{wu2014multimodal,manning1998understanding}.
+As social media became prevalent, multimodal classifiers were developed to utilize text-image relations using LDA models \cite{wang2014bilateral,chen2013understanding}.
+More recent research expanded these classification systems to include image specificity \cite{jas2015image}, emotion \cite{chen2015velda}, interrelation metrics \cite{henning2017estimating,otto2020characterization}, and contextual and semiotic relations \cite{kruk2019integrating}, by using supervised learning to predict \emph{cross-modal correlations} \cite{chen2015velda,henning2017estimating,otto2020characterization,zhang2018equal,kruk2019integrating,vempala2019categorizing,kursuncu2018s}.
+Despite such progress, defining and classifying these correlations remain challenging due to the need for fine-grained annotations.